Cruise Advice For the Best Palermo Port Experience

 Unique and Activity-Based Tours

-Palermo by Segway or Ape Car: If you want to cover more ground, these guided rides offer a fun and efficient way to move through the city.
+Tour by Segway or Ape Car: If you want to cover more ground, these guided rides offer a fun and efficient way to move through the city.
 As you go, you’ll pass through narrow streets and key landmarks without the need for long walks.

 Sicilian Cooking Class: For a hands-on experience, start with a visit to a local market before heading into the kitchen.
-There, you’ll learn how to prepare traditional dishes like pasta, tiramisu, or cannoli, which adds a personal touch to your visit.
+There, you’ll learn how to prepare traditional dishes like pasta, tiramisu, or also cannoli, which adds a personal touch to your visit.

 Mount Etna & Taormina: If you’re up for a full-day trip, some excursions head to Mount Etna, Europe’s highest active volcano.
 From there, the journey continues to Taormina, where clifftop views and historic charm create a memorable finish.